-With so many kids being home schooled due to COVID-19 many parents are wondering about Phys Ed and general fitness for their children.
+With so many kids being home schooled due to COVID-19 many parents are wondering how to keep kids active and healthy.

-Training for a 5K is a great way to get out of the house a few days a week and get some exercise.
+Training for a 5K is a great way to get out of the house a few days a week and create your own Phys Ed class.

-People talk about “car time” as a good time to have conversations with your child.
+People say “car time” as a good time to have conversations with your child.

-You should consult with your pediatrician before beginning a training program or running a race with your child.
+I must add that you should consult with your pediatrician before you start running with your child.

 What distance can your child run safely?